LDonn32/pands-weekly-tasks/README.md

 I use the random.normal function in numpy to generate random data for my histogram.

 ```
-# Generate the random data.
+# Generate some random data using the normal distribution.
 data = np.random.normal(mean, std_dev, num_samples)
 ```

 I am using plt.subplot() to show the histogram and function plot side by side.
-I follow the guidance from the Matplot lib Histogram documentation to plot out my histogram.
+I follow [Matplotlib Subplot](https://matplotlib.org/stable/api/_as_gen/matplotlib.pyplot.subplot.html) documentation.
+I also follow the guidance from the [Matplot lib Histogram](https://matplotlib.org/stable/api/_as_gen/matplotlib.pyplot.hist.html) documentation to plot out my histogram.
 Using plt.hist() I divide the data in 30 bins to make the histogram tidy, I set the label as Normal Distribution which will reflect on the legend later.
 I set the title of the histogram with plt.title(), as well as the names of the x and y axis using plt.xlabel() and plt.ylable() respectively.
+See [Matplot lib Pyplot.title](https://matplotlib.org/stable/api/_as_gen/matplotlib.pyplot.title.html), [Matplot lib Pyplot.xlabel](https://matplotlib.org/stable/api/_as_gen/matplotlib.pyplot.xlabel.html) and [Matplot lib Pyplot.ylabel](https://matplotlib.org/stable/api/_as_gen/matplotlib.pyplot.ylabel.html) for details on this.

 Working with histograms I need to make sure my axis are correctly set up.
 I set the xlabel as 'Value'.
 This sets the x axis to show the values or bins.
 I set the y label as 'Frequency'.
 This sets the y axis to shows the frequency of how often the data shows up in the range.